metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_machine_v1alpha1_manifest.md

 Optional:

-- `append_algo_to_header_disabled` (Boolean) AppendAlgoToHeaderDisabled decides whether to append the algorithm to the signature header or not.Example: X-BMCLIB-Signature becomes X-BMCLIB-Signature-256When set to true, a header will be added for each algorithm.
+- `append_algo_to_header_disabled` (Boolean) AppendAlgoToHeaderDisabled decides whether to append the algorithm to the signature header or not.
+Example: X-BMCLIB-Signature becomes X-BMCLIB-Signature-256 When set to true, a header will be added for each algorithm.
 Example: X-BMCLIB-Signature-256 and X-BMCLIB-Signature-512
 - `header_name` (String) HeaderName is the header name that should contain the signature(s).
 Example: X-BMCLIB-Signature
 - `included_payload_headers` (List of String) IncludedPayloadHeaders are headers whose values will be included in the signature payload.
-Example: X-BMCLIB-My-Custom-HeaderAll headers will be deduplicated.
+Example: X-BMCLIB-My-Custom-Header All headers will be deduplicated.